arpit306/4-Bit-LFSR-IC-design-and-analysis/README.md

 # 4 Bit LFSR Design
 This repository presents the design of LFSR implemented using Cadence virtuoso tool on 90nm CMOS Technology.
+## Table of contents
+▫️ Abstract
+▫️ Tools used
+▫️ Circuit Description
+▫️ Circuit Schematic
+▫️ Waveforms
+▫️ Observations
+▫️ Spice Netlist
+▫️ References
 ## Abstract
 This repository presents the IC design of a 4-Bit Linear Feedback Shift Register (LFSR) also known as Pseudo Random Binary Sequence Generator; on 90nm CMOS technology.
 This implementation is done on Cadence Virtuoso tool and gpdk90 library.
 It is basically a shift register with a linear function feedback.
 The generally used linear feedback function in LFSR is XOR.
 It has got many application such as counters, data bit generators, pattern generators, Pseudo random bit sequence generators as well as in data encryption & compression technologies.
 The working of design is verified using Circuit Schematic and Waveforms.
-## Tool used
+## Tools used
 The Cadence® Virtuoso® System Design Platform is a holistic, system-based solution that provides the functionality to drive simulation and LVS-clean layout of ICs and packages from a single schematic.

 ![Picture1](https://user-images.githubusercontent.com/68592620/164977590-b3e1cb46-d1ee-4a0d-b034-904aa818d44f.png)